Convex and concave decompositions of affine $3$-manifolds: Preliminary

 \end{proof}

 See Section 3 of \cite{uaf} for the definition of the generalized affine suspension.

-\begin{thm} Let $M$ be a compact affine $3$-manifold with empty or totally geodesic boundary and a virtually infinite-cyclic holonomy group whose infinite-order generator fixes a point in the affine space.
+\begin{theorem} Let $M$ be a connected compact affine $3$-manifold with empty or totally geodesic boundary and a virtually infinite-cyclic holonomy group whose infinite-order generator fixes a point in the affine space.
+Also, the radial flow is tangent to the boundary.
 Then \begin{itemize} \item $M$ is finitely covered by $\SI^2 \times \SI^1$ or $D^2 \times \SI^1$. \item $M$ is a generalized affine suspension of a sphere, $\bR P^2$, or a \hyperlink{term-hem}{$2$-hemisphere}. \item If $M$ is closed, then $M$ is an affine Hopf $3$-manifold and is diffeomorphic to an $\SI^{2}$-bundle over $\SI^{1}$ or $\bR P^{2}\times \SI^{1}$.
-If $M$ has totally geodesic boundary, then $M$ is a half-Hopf manifold. \item Any $3$-manifold covered by an affine Hopf $3$-manifold or a half-Hopf $3$-manifold is one also. \end{itemize} \end{thm} \begin{proof} We take a finite cover $N$ so that $N$ has an infinite cyclic fundamental group.
-By Theorem 5.2 of \cite{Hempel}, $N$ has to be covered by $\SI^{2} \times \SI^{1}$ or $D^{2}\times \SI^{1}$ finitely.
-Therefore, the universal cover $\tilde M$ is not complete affine or bihedral.
+If $M$ has totally geodesic boundary, then $M$ is a half-Hopf manifold. \item Any $3$-manifold covered by an affine Hopf $3$-manifold or a half-Hopf $3$-manifold respectively is one also. \end{itemize} \end{theorem} \begin{proof} We take a finite cover $N$ so that $N$ has an infinite cyclic fundamental group.
+By Theorem 5.2 of \cite{Hempel} and Lemma \ref{lem:3mfld}, $N$ has to be covered by $\SI^{2} \times \SI^{1}$ or $D^{2}\times \SI^{1}$ finitely.
+Therefore, the universal cover $\tilde M$ is neither complete affine nor bihedral.

 By taking a finite cover $N$ of $M$, we may assume that $h(\pi_1(N)) = \langle g \rangle$ and $g$ fixes a point $x$ in the affine space.
 Thus the holonomy group fixes a point $x$.
 Then $N$ is a radiant affine $3$-manifold by definition in \cite{rdsv}.
 (See Section \ref{sub:ram}.)
-The classification of such a $3$-manifold in Corollary A in \cite{rdsv} implies that $N$ is a generalized affine suspension of $\SI^{2}$, $\bR P^{2}$, or a $2$-hemisphere.
+Since the holonomy group is virtually infinite cyclic, the classification of such affine $3$-manifolds in Corollary \ref{cor:BC} (Corollary A in \cite{rdsv}) implies that $N$ is a generalized affine suspension of $\SI^{2}$, $\bR P^{2}$, or a $2$-hemisphere.
 To explain, $N$ admits a total cross-section by Theorem B of Barbot \cite{Barbot}.
 This means that $N$ and hence $M$ are covered by $\bR^{3}-\{x\}$ or $H-\{x\}$ for the closed half-space $H$ of $\bR^{3}$ for $x \in \partial H$.